GabeDuarteM/semantic-release-chrome/README.md

 - `manifestPath`: The path of the `manifest.json` file inside the dist folder.
 Defaults to `<distFolder parameter>/manifest.json`.

+- `allowPrerelease`: Boolean value that specifies if pre-release versions should be allowed.
+When set to true, if a pre-release version (such as `1.0.0-develop.1`) is passed to this plugin, the semantic release number (`1.0.0`) will be parsed and used for the chrome web store publish.

 The `asset` parameter is parsed with Lodash template.
 The following variables are available: `branch`, `lastRelease`, `nextRelease` and `commits`.
 Search on the [plugins](https://github.com/semantic-release/semantic-release/blob/master/docs/developer-guide/plugin.md) documentation to see the type of those objects.

 Example: `my-extension_v${nextRelease.version}_${branch.name}.zip` will result in something like `my-extension_v2.3.1_main.zip`